dtcenter/MET/docs/Users_Guide/installation.rst

-The next step will be to identify and download the latest MET release as a tar file (e.g. |version|.tar.gz) and place it in the tar_files directory.
-The file is available from the Recommended-Components MET section of the
-`METplus website <https://dtcenter.org/community-code/metplus/download>`_ or by using a wget command while in the *tar_files* directory:
+The next step will be to identify and download the latest MET release as a tar file (e.g. |version|.tar.gz) and place it in the *tar_files* directory.
+The file is available from the MET line under the“RECOMMENDED - COMPONENTS” section on the `METplus website <https://dtcenter.org/community-code/metplus/download>`_ or by using a wget command while in the *tar_files* directory: